wso2/docs-open-banking/en/docs/develop/custom-event-notification.md

 #### mapPollingRequest method

-This method lets you map `eventPollingRequest` to `EventPollingDTO`.
+This method lets you map `eventPollingRequest` to its data object (`EventPollingDTO`).
+The data object is used to invoke the polling service.

 ``` java
 /**